devalees/frontend/@docs/architecture/03-api/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Completed Real-time Updates implementation with support for entity updates, state synchronization, and error recovery.
-The implementation includes event handling for item creation, updates, deletion, and error states with comprehensive test coverage.
+Last Updated: Implemented Request Builders with support for creating API requests with various HTTP methods, parameter handling with URL encoding, and request validation for required parameters, types, and formats.
 All tests are now passing.
 Next steps will focus on refactoring and optimization.
 (Date: August 2023)